Table of Contents Show

 Where to Stay Instead

-If you can’t squeeze your big rig into a site, or you can’t get a reservation, you can find other places to stay outside national park campgrounds.
+If you can’t squeeze your big rig into a site or get a reservation, you can find other places to stay outside national park campgrounds.
 We have a couple of alternatives for you to consider.

 Boondock Outside National Park Boundaries

 You can camp in the backcountry of many national parks, but usually only with a tent.
-Most of the time, you can’t camp in an RV outside of an established campground in a national park.
+Most of the time, you can’t camp in an RV outside an established national park campground.
 So you’ll need to boondock outside of the park boundaries.

 Luckily, you can typically find plenty of places to boondock near some of the most popular national parks.
-You’ll want to use Campendium or iOverlander to confirm cell coverage, read reviews from other boondockers, and confirm whether your RV will fit or not.
+You’ll want to use Campendium or iOverlander to confirm cell coverage, read reviews from other boondockers, and confirm whether your RV will fit.
 This can work great if you can’t snag a spot at a campground.

 Find Local Campgrounds or RV Parks